mjackson/remix-the-web/packages/route-pattern/README.md

 You can generate URLs from route patterns using an "href builder".
 An href builder is a function that generates URLs based on a route pattern, interpolating any params and/or search params you provide.

-A generic href builder can generate any URL, but the API also supports a generic type that is able to give you type safety and hints when generating URLs that match a specific pattern.
-Just provide the [`typeof`](https://www.typescriptlang.org/docs/handbook/2/typeof-types.html) the pattern you'd like to generate URLs for, and href builder will make sure all your URLs are typesafe.

 ```ts
 import { createHrefBuilder } from '@mjackson/route-pattern';